Silver Dollar Values: Upward Trends

 Comments:

 Morgan silver dollar collecting is one of the most popular segments of the coin hobby.
 Of all the Morgan dollars, the 1893-S has always been recognized as the key "stopper".
-With a mintage of only 100,000 business strikes, the 1893-S has the lowest mintage of the entire series.
-Consequently, silver dollar values for the 1893-S have risen consistently over time, and will continue to do so, especially if Morgans retain their lofty status within the collector community.
+With a production of only 100,000 business strikes, the 1893-S has the lowest mintage of the entire series.
+Consequently, silver dollar values for the 1893-S have risen consistently over time, and will continue to do so, especially if Morgans retain their lofty status within the collector community (a likely scenario).
+We've seen a significant cooling off in recent years, which was inevitable considering the rapid rise preceding it.
+Collectors should view the recent downturn as an opportunity to buy at bargain prices.

-The data indicates demand is strongest for the well-circulated grades, another indicator of steady collector interest.
+The data indicates demand is strong for the well-circulated grades, another indicator of steady collector interest.
 Be careful to purchase only certified 1893-S specimens.
+PCGS, NGC, ICG, and ANACS are held in the highest regard by collectors.
 Sadly, many alterations and fakes have been infiltrating the market for years.

 The Year This Coin Was Minted...